Competition

 Law 1961,

-shall be taken to include a power to make Rules for the purposes of
+is treated as including a power to make Rules for the purposes of

 this Law.[116]

-(5) In this Article “Court”
+(5) In this Article

-includes the Court of Appeal.
+“Court” includes the Court of Appeal.

 60 Authority